dxc-technology/halstack-style-guide/Switch/README.md

 <br>
 ###### User Interface Design Considerations

-- Toggles should be used in place of radio buttons whenever the options are opposites of each other (i.e. yes/no, on/off, male/female, etc) or minimal in number (3 or 4 maximum) of choices where only one selection is required.
+- Switch toggles should be used in place of radio buttons whenever the options are opposites of each other (i.e. yes/no, on/off, male/female, etc).
-- If toggle buttons are part of a group, the layout should suggest to the user that every toggle belongs to the group.
 - Try to present your lists vertically, with one choice per line.